- Define the different types of child abuse and neglect.

 No one ever wants to suspect child abuse or neglect.
 There are times, though, when you must follow your instincts.
 If you suspect abuse or neglect, your call can save a life.
-Print the two activities here: (a) Responding to Abuse Outside the Program and (b) Responding to Abuse Inside the Program.
-Read the scenarios and answer the questions.
-Talk to your supervisor, trainer, or coach about your responses.
+Read the scenarios and answer the questions in the activity: Responding to Child Abuse In and Out of the Program.
+Talk to your administrator, trainer, or coach about your responses.
 Then compare your answers to the suggested responses.

 It is important to think about how you protect yourself from accusations of abuse and neglect.
-Print this checklist and reflect on the steps you take.
-Talk with a trainer or co-worker about how you can continue to protect children from abuse and neglect.
+Read the Preventing Child Abuse in Your Classroom or Center checklist and reflect on the steps you take.
+Talk with a trainer, coach, or administrator about how you can continue to protect children from abuse and neglect.

 Child Welfare Information Gateway. (n.d.).
-Responding to Child Abuse & Neglect.
-Children’s Bureau, Administration for Children and Families, U.S. Department of Health and Human Services.
-Available at https://www.childwelfare.gov/topics/responding/
+Responding to child abuse & neglect.
+Children’s Bureau, Administration for Children and Families, U.S. Department of Health and Human Services. https://www.childwelfare.gov/topics/responding/

 MedlinePlus. (n.d.).
-Child Abuse homepage.
-U.S. National Library of Medicine, National Institutes of Health.
-Available at http://www.nlm.nih.gov/medlineplus/childabuse.html
+Child abuse homepage.
+U.S. National Library of Medicine, National Institutes of Health. https://www.nlm.nih.gov/medlineplus/childabuse.html